artmg/lubuild/help/configure/firewall-development-instance.md

 * For ping tests see https://github.com/artmg/lubuild/tree/master/help/diagnose/network.md#filtering-tests
 * by default there are no allow rules for OPNsense VLANs, except autorules for DHCP, and you may need to enable ICMP to This Firewall before you can even ping the router
 * TinyCore clients use udhcpc client
+	* to refresh DHCP leases if reconfiguring the network use ` udhcpc `
 * if you can't manage your tests from curl or wget, then maybe consider the lynx character browser?